docelic/qt5.cr/README.md

     branch: master-ready-to-use
 ```

-If you want the bindings to be generated for the current system or if you want
+If you want the bindings to be generated for the current system, or if you want
 to generate bindings for new platform and Qt combinations, use the master
 branch: